Connect with others who understand.

 • Lenalidomide, daratumumab, and dexamethasone

 Many people will continue to relapse after new treatments, undergoing several periods of remission and then relapse.
-With each new relapse, your hematologist/oncologist will change your treatment plan to include new drugs.
+With each new relapse, your hematologist-oncologist will change your treatment plan to include new drugs.
 Eventually, this leads to myeloma cells that become increasingly resistant to more drug combinations.
 This may make it more difficult to treat multiple myeloma relapses.

 One drug class that is used to overcome resistance includes antibodies that target B-cell maturation antigen (BCMA).
 These antibodies bind to the BCMA protein on the outside of myeloma cells.
-Three BCMA-targeted antibodies have been approved by the FDA for treating relapsed multiple myeloma:

-Clinical Trials for Multiple Myeloma
+9. Clinical Trials for Multiple Myeloma

 Clinical trials may also use new combinations of already-approved drugs that haven’t yet been tested together.
-Options currently being investigated include:

-If you’re interested in learning more about clinical trials for relapsing multiple myeloma, talk to your hematologist/oncologist.
+If you’re interested in learning more about clinical trials for relapsing multiple myeloma, talk to your hematologist-oncologist.
 They will be able to recommend studies for which you may be eligible and discuss the benefits and risks of clinical trials.

 Prognosis for Relapsed Multiple Myeloma